youtube/cobalt/cobalt/site/docs/gen/cobalt/doc/performance_tuning.md

 as it can, limited only by the display's refresh rate, which is usually 60Hz.
 By artificially throttling this rate to a lower value, like 30Hz, CPU resources can be freed to work on other tasks.
-You can enable framerate throttling by setting a value for `cobalt_minimum_frame_time_in_milliseconds` in your platform's `gyp_configuration.gypi` file.
-Setting it to 33, for example, will throttle Cobalt's renderer to 30 frames per second.
+You can enable framerate throttling by setting a return value for `GetMinimumFrameIntervalInMilliseconds` in your platform's Cobalt graphics extension.
+Setting it to 33, for example, will throttle Cobalt's renderer to 30 frames per second (as there'll be one frame every 33 milliseconds).

-**Tags:** *gyp_configuration.gypi, framerate, startup, browse-to-watch,
+**Tags:** *Cobalt extension, framerate, startup, browse-to-watch, input latency.*
-           input latency.*

 ### Image cache capacity